-Almost 400,000 people living in poverty cannot enter the formal banking system, instead accessing illegal loans that support organized crime in Medellín.
-These illegal loans, called “pagadiarios,” affect more than 36 percent of the population and are used by people to support their employment, cover life-threatening emergencies, and meet their daily needs.
-Organized criminals subject their clients to a stubborn circle of poverty, charging interest rates of up to 700 percent annually.
+Almost 400,000 disadvantaged people in Medellín have no access to the formal banking system and, instead, take out illegal loans connected to organized crime.
+While these illegal loans, called “pagadiarios,” are marketed as a means to support employment, cover life-threatening needs, and meet daily needs, they subject the city’s poor to a stubborn circle of poverty, charging interest rates of up to 700 percent annually.
 This corrupt system uses violence and intimidation as a collection tactic, targeting those who are the most vulnerable and marginalized from the financial system.
-Violent crime is one of the most critical issues facing cities across the region, and Medellín is demonstrating that mayors can take the lead in safeguarding the security of their citizens.

-The city will tackle these challenges through Bancuadra, “the world’s smallest bank.”
-Bancuadra is a network of neighbors who pool their financial resources.
-It provides access to credit, loans for work materials, and a jobs bank, with no complex procedures or requirements to join.
-Neighbors can make withdrawals at authorized central locations in their own neighborhood, like local businesses.
-These services operate on a digital platform accessible through multiple devices, and users are sent by text messages to ensure the traceability of transactions.
+The city is tackling these challenges through Bancuadra, “the world’s smallest bank.”
+Bancuadra provides low-income residents with access to credit, loans for work materials, and a jobs bank, with no complex procedures or requirements to join.
+Neighbors can make withdrawals at authorized central locations in their own neighborhood.

 Bancuadra is innovative because it uses community trust as collateral.
 Networks are created by people who know each other and are available to serve as guarantors of loans.
 By doing so, the system reduces asymmetry of information between lender and borrower, providing financial access to many more people at affordable rates.
 The program also provides critical financial education to users, giving them access to best practices in money management.